Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

 Region 5 (Southern Illinois)

-This region will see enhanced coronavirus restrictions go into place on Thursday, but it has also seen a good trend in the positivity rate in the last two days, as it has dropped from 9.1% to 8.7%.
+This region will see enhanced coronavirus restrictions go into place on Thursday.
+Its positivity rate dropped from 9.1% to 8.7% on Oct.
+17 but then increased to 9.1% on Oct.
+19, the last day for which data was available.

-If those numbers continue to trend downward, then the region may only have to deal with the enhanced coronavirus mitigation procedures for the minimum two weeks.
+If those numbers trend downward, then the region may only have to deal with the enhanced coronavirus mitigation procedures for the minimum two weeks.

 Region 7 (Will, Kankakee Counties)